MP3 Audio Clip ( 20 min 26 sec )

 [See the discussion following 130:32:23 during the EVA-2 Prep.]

 [Pete's reference to "map 5" is not to LSE 7-5, which covers the area south of the Snowman.
-He may be referring to the overall traverse planning map - distinct from the maps keyed to each of the four hypothesized landing sites - which has the name "Shelf" written on the north side of the large crater that Pete and Al visited at the end of EVA-1 and which is called Middle Crescent Crater in the post-flight literature.
+He seems to be referring to the overall traverse planning map, which includes all four of the propsed traverse routes.
+It has the name "Shelf" written on the north side of the large crater that Pete and Al visited at the end of EVA-1 and which is called Middle Crescent Crater in the post-flight literature.
 What seems likely is that Shelf refers to a feature on the north rim of Middle Crescent at the point marked with a lowercase "e" on the Landing Site 3 traverse.
 Post-flight analysis of the EVA-1 traverse indicates that Pete and Al took their Middle Crescent pans and samples near point "a" on the Site 3 traverse.
 In any event, as plotted on the traverse planning map, no part of Middle Crescent Crater lies on the Copernican ray.]121:29:03 Gibson: Roger, Pete.
 That sounds real good.
 Understand you'd like to go Sharp (Crater) and then Bench (Crater).

 [Bean - "I think this (business about finding the edge of the Copernican Ray) falls in the category of looking at things too simplistically - like we seem to always do things.
 You know, that we'd look out the window and there'd be a ray and we could run over to the edge and sample it.
 And, really, that is never the way things turn out.
 Maybe from altitude you see a contact and you can tell ray from non-ray; but, on the ground, that contact is a mile wide or something.
 So it's not like you're running along and all of a sudden you're on the ray."]